josip2312/jivancic-blog/posts/build-a-component-library.md

 ---
-title: Build a typescript component library with Vite
+title: Build a Typescript Component Library With Vite
 date: 2021-11-14
 author: Josip Ivancic
 description: How to set up the build step for your next component library.